richardhapb/lspdock/ides.md

 ---

 With these steps, LSPDock should work seamlessly with Neovim, VSCode, and other IDEs that support LSP.
-If you encounter issues, refer to the troubleshooting section in the README or open an issue on the LSProxy repository.
+If you encounter issues, refer to the troubleshooting section in the README or open an issue on the LSPDock repository.